elastic/package-storage/README.md

 As each branch/distribution references its own version, each branch has to be updated with the above.
 It is encourage to keep the branches in sync related to registry versions.

+# Pull request titles

+To easily differentiate PRs against snapshot, staging and production, each PR to one of these branches should be prefixed with `[{branch-name}]`, for example `[snapshot]`.
+This also makes sure if the same package is promoted to all 3 branches, they don't have the exact same names.

 # Package promotion

 A package can go through different stages from snapshot to staging to production.
 To promote a package from one distribution to another, it must first be added to the new distribution and as soon as it is added, removed from the old distribution.
 As an example, a package `foo-1.2.3` is in `snapshot`.
 Now the content is copied over to `staging` and as soon as the package is merged, the package `foo-1.2.3` should be removed from `snapshot`.
 If the same package version exists in both branches, the first one is taken.
 In the above case this is `staging`.